istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 ## Replicate services and namespaces across clusters

-In order for pods in a cluster to be able to resolve DNS names of services in remote clusters, we need to replicate the namespace and service declaration from one cluster to every other cluster in the mesh.
-In addition, to route traffic to a remote service via the Istio Gateway, an Istio Service Entry configuration should be added for each replicated service.
+In order for pods in a cluster to be able to resolve DNS names of services in remote clusters, you need to replicate every namespace and service declaration from one cluster to every other cluster in the mesh.

 For example, the diagram above depicts two services `foo.ns1` in `cluster1` and `bar.ns2` in `cluster2`.
 Lets say their respective declarations are as follows: